Shirley Willer: Family, career, and personal life

 For most of her life, Willer worked as a registered nurse at the Albert Merritt Billings Hospital in Chicago.
 She often worked 16-hour shifts due to nursing shortages due to World War II.
 During her time as a nurse, she filled many different positions, ranging from psychiatric nursing to working with Argonne National Laboratory.
 Argonne National Laboratory contributed to the Manhattan Project, which helped build America's atomic bomb.
 After living in Chicago, Willer visited California and lived in San Francisco.

 In 1962, after living in California, Willer moved to New York City.
 Soon after, she joined the Daughters of Bilitis (DOB), the first lesbian civil and political rights organization in the United States.
-During her first DOB event, she met founding member Marion Glass (also known Meredith Grey) and they became a couple.
+During her first DOB event, she met founding member Marion Glass (also known as Meredith Grey) and they became a couple.
 Though Willer and Glass remained together for their entire lives, they never married.
 For Willer, marriage was unnecessary, "We don't believe in possession of people" she declared.
 However, she always emphasized the importance of commitment: "You're a couple of people who love each other... if I am stronger than you I'm going to lift that heavier thing."

 Willer eventually became president of the DOB but left the organization during the late 1960s.
-After leaving the DOB, Willer and Glass moved to Key West, Florida where they spent the last years of their lives together.
+After leaving the DOB, Willer and Glass moved to Key West, Florida, where they spent the last years of their lives together.
 They opened a rock shop which was quite profitable.
 They both took part in the growing lesbian and gay community in Key West, with Willer serving as an active member until she died of heart failure on December 31, 1999.